idexus/Sharp.UI/README.md

 # Overview

-__CodeMarkup for Maui__ is a library for the .NET Multi-platform App User Interface (MAUI) framework that enables you to build user interfaces declaratively in C# code using fluent methods.
+__CodeMarkup for Maui__ (previously Sharp.UI) is a library for the .NET Multi-platform App User Interface (MAUI) framework that enables you to build user interfaces declaratively in C# code using fluent methods.
 With __CodeMarkup.Maui__, you can create interfaces without needing to use XAML.
 Additionally, the library includes hot reload support to make the development process faster and more efficient.
 The hot reload feature is supported in Visual Studio 2022 for both Windows and Mac using the [HotReloadKit library](https://github.com/idexus/HotReloadKit.git).

 <a href="https://youtu.be/w5863t1E5tg" target="_blank">
  <img src="https://github.com/idexus/CodeMarkup-Maui/raw/main/doc/assets/ytscreen.jpg" alt="Hot Reload Support" width="640" border="0" />